 What to expect from your doctor

-Your child's doctor will likely ask you the following questions:
+Your child's health care provider typically asks the following questions:

-- How often and how long is your baby sleeping?
+- How often and how long does your baby sleep?

 - How does your baby respond to touch?